MetOffice/fab/docs/source/advanced_config.rst

 Fab knows about some compilers (currently *gfortran* or *ifort*).
 It will make sure the `-c` flag is present to compile only (not link).

-If set by the user, Fab will **remove** the flag which sets the modules folder.
+If the compiler flag which sets the module folder is present, i.e. ``-J`` for gfortran or ``-module`` for ifort,
-It uses this flag itself to control the output location.
+Fab will **remove** the flag, with a notification, as it needs to use this flag to control the output location.

 .. _Overriding default collections: